oyegunmen/JanFlight/README.md

 and other required drone related components.

+> [!NOTE]
-> **Info**: This code is compatible with any [STM32 High Performance](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html) series chip.
+> This code is compatible with any [STM32 High Performance](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html) series chip.
 While it has been specifically tested on the STM32F405, but it should hopefully work on other series as well.

 ## Software Requirements
 JanFlight is compiled and flashed using the standard Arduino IDE.
 Detailed steps are included in the JanFlight documentation website.